marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 Everyone likes to feel like they're winning, progressing, and that there's validation for their good work.
-Many software development managers are introverts and giving compliments is hard.
+Many software development managers are introverts who strugle with giving compliments.
 I think that more than a skill that can be learned, you need to be constantly aware of opportunities to provide recognitions (this is harder than it sounds).

-In some places I worked companies tended to have free-pizza events (or insert another snack here) to celebrate team achievements.
+In some places I worked for companies tended to have free-pizza events (or insert another snack here) to celebrate team achievements.
 Where there's nothing wrong with that and celebration is necessary for a team to function, some organisations tend to over-characterise such acts as proof of their generosity and reassurance that employees are doing a good job.

 I think that most employees can see through this over characterisation and that leaves them with a bitter taste in their mouths.
-Without proper reassurance and true recognition, it doesn't matter how many pizza events there are, people won't feel reassured and valued in their work.
+Without proper reassurance and **true** recognition, it doesn't matter how many pizza events there are, people won't feel reassured and valued in their work.
 It might even be the opposite:
 "why is the company going a long way with such events whereas people aren't getting paid enough?". [panem et